 The are many reasons to get a HAM radio or Amateur Radio license in 2021.
-First, and foremost is that it’s fun and interesting as well as very useful.
-There are many facets to the hobby which encourages goodwill and public service.
+First and foremost is that it’s fun and interesting as well as beneficial.
+There are many facets to the hobby which encourage goodwill and public service.
 While Cellular mobile phones and Internet use have become commonplace, there remains a place for radio communications.
 Examples include emergencies where key infrastructure like electricity becomes unavailable.

 HAMs Essential to Provide Critical Communications During Emergencies and Disasters

-Emergencies, of both manmade, and natural, disasters such as plant explosions, earthquakes, and weather events such as tornados and hurricanes all can mean weeks or months without normal communications due to lack of power.
+Both manufactured and natural emergencies, such as plant explosions, earthquakes, and weather events such as tornados and hurricanes, can mean weeks or months without normal communications due to lack of power.
 Even cell towers run out of fuel and go silent when gas stations have no power to run pumps and trucks cannot use damaged highways.
 HAM operators have a long tradition of stepping in to help in these situations by practicing and preparing for emergencies annually (see ARRL Field Day).
-HAMs help in two primary ways: assisting first responders and by marshaling health and welfare communication between impacted areas and the rest of the world.
+HAMs help in two primary ways: assisting first responders and marshaling health and welfare communication between impacted areas and the rest of the world.
 HAMs have long-established procedures for moving information back and forth with speed and accuracy because they practice regularly.

 Technological Innovation and Experimentation

-Amateur Radio has a long tradition of technological development and tinkering or experimenting to evolve and improve forms of radio communications.
+Amateur Radio has a long tradition of technological development and tinkering or experimenting with evolving and improving forms of radio communications.
 Amateur radio operators continue to develop better ways to improve the use of precious and limited radio spectrum.
 Many innovations we enjoy today exist because of HAM radio.
 That includes satellite communications, cellular communications, and even various digital broadcast innovations.

 How Do I Get a HAM Radio License?